lee0c/lee0c.github.io/_posts/2026/2026-01-11-spinning-plants.md

 - not as bad as rose on the slippery front
 - very shiny, almost glittery in spots
 - dense and spun up fast

+### ramie

+- hate this hate hate hate
+- slippery af
+- **constantly** splitting all over the place so I couldn't keep the fibers aligned in the slightest
+- stopped after 5g because it sucked and I didn't care to finish it